 A time crunch will trigger stress which in turn will leave you snipping at those around you.
 When things don’t work out it leaves you wide open for being impatient.

 For the last five years, I have been working on quieting my heart.
-I have been evaluating what I need to keep and what I can eliminate from our celebrations and still keep it meaningful and focused on Jesus.
+I have been evaluating what needs to be eliminated from our celebrations while still keeping it meaningful and focused on Jesus.

 Here are some changes that I have been making in order to quiet my heart.
 These may work for you or they might not.